shriyaponnala/Image_/README.md

-# Multi-Task Learning Model for Image Segmentation and Classification
+# Skin Lesion Segmentation and Classification

 ## Introduction
 This project uses advanced AI to analyze skin lesion images, segmenting the marks from the background and classifying them to help in early detection.